Ben Ainslie and Britain reign supreme in 1st SailGP race - WHIZ News

 The Australians had a pre-start penalty before the final and Britain charged away to register a convincing win.

-Slingsby and his crew started the day level on points with Japan, skippered by Australian Nathan Outteridge, who notched two thirds on Saturday.
+Slingsby and his crew started the day level on points with Japan, skippered by Australian Nathan Outteridge, who notched two third-place finishes on Saturday.

 “Tommy and the Aussies are the home-town favorites, it was great to be up against them in the match race and to come out on top is a brilliant start for us,” Ainslie said.
 “I’ve got to give all credit to the team, it’s a team sport.